 Greenhouses for Everyone!

-It was not until the early 20th century that the familiar garden greenhouse came to prominence.
+It was not until the early 20th century that the familiar modern greenhouse came to prominence.
 Large greenhouses were becoming widely used in agriculture based on Dutch practices.
 Even today, some types of commercial greenhouses are referred to as “Dutch Lights”.

 Home made, or self assembly greenhouses were readily affordable and a new type of gardening developed.
 Greenhouses have continued to be popular and have now diversified into the more “room-like” garden conservatories and more utilitarian polythene clad “poly-tunnels” but many greenhouse owners still strive for that special building blending practicality with style and luxury.
 The true measure of the greenhouse’s worth is perhaps best realised at the moment of the tasting of the first of the season’s cucumbers.
 This is what it is all about … and surely even Tiberius would have approved!